 Hi!
 I'm a new media scholar specializing in issues of transmedia, intellectural property, digital materiality and fandom.
 While I like a lot of stuff, most of my output ends up being connected in some way to either video games or comics.
 My approach combines slapdash Actor-Network Theory, haphazard poststructuralism, materiality, and a smattering of theories from other schools.
 I'm always looking for the connections that keep objects and cultures alive and active.

-My early background is in drama and literature.
+My background is in drama and literature.
 As a student in SFU's English program, I was interested in integrating theories of literary criticism with graphic novels, and my Honours Thesis Essay investigated the role that literary, cultural, and semiotic intertextuality played in Neil Gaiman's The Sandman series.
 During my English MA at Concordia University, my interests expanded to new media theory.
 My Major Research Project developed a concept of differential media as an alternative to adaptation in studying how authorship and textuality impact narrative.

 I live in Montreal, so my interests in my spare time shift depending on what the weather affords.
 If the ground is clear, I'm outside hiking, cycling, running, and gardening.
 But in the hibernatory seasons, I'm inside cooking, gaming, or hosting with my partner Amanda.
 And comics—I am always reading comics.